-I lead an award-winning team of media officers who tell the stories of Imperial’s research and help the College engage with the public and other key audiences.
-The team's work regularly results in stories in national newspapers, on national and international broadcast news, and across the internet and social media.
-To explore some of our stories, please visit our news website.
+I lead a team of communications professionals who tell the stories of Imperial’s research and help the College to inform, influence and inspire the public and other key audiences.
+The team's work regularly results in stories in national and international media outlets.

 If you are a member of Imperial staff with a story to tell, or a member of the media who’s interested in finding out more about research at Imperial, please get in touch.
 You can find out more about what we do and how we might be able to help you on our News and Media web pages.